 This entire way of thinking was forever changed after I began working with Dr. Bajaj.
 Being her scrub nurse, I assist her in many breast surgeries, and I get to witness first-hand what patients go through pre-operatively, intra-operatively, and post-operatively.
 I finally made the decision to proceed forward with getting a Breast Augmentation with Silicone implants and a Mastopexy (breast lift) from Dr. Bajaj.
 She reassured me that I would be fine because I was already weight lifting that my body would bounce back pretty fast, however, I had no idea how quickly I would bounce back.

 Now, every patient is different in regards to recovery after surgery.
-Everyone has different health histories, lifestyles, and pain tolerance etc. For me, like I stated previously, I have been weightlifting with heavy weights and a high volume or repetitions for the last year or so whereas prior to that I did a lot of Kickboxing with some weight lifting and functional fitness movements, so my body has a lot of overall muscle tone.
+Everyone has different health histories, lifestyles, and pain tolerance, etc. For me, as I stated previously, I have been weightlifting with heavyweights and a high volume of repetitions for the last year or so whereas prior to that I did a lot of Kickboxing with some weight lifting and functional fitness movements, so my body has a lot of overall muscle tone.
 In my particular case, Dr. Bajaj and I decided to go sub-glandular with implant placement, as my chest muscles were too thick from years of training, which is not a bad thing by any means.
-Some patients do better with sub- muscular and some do better with sub-glandular.
+Some patients do better with sub-muscular and some do better with sub-glandular.

 After surgery, I had little to no pain whatsoever, just minor soreness and tightness.
 For a total of about 3 solid days, I took it “easy” and lounged around the house.
 After that I began going out and about to the market for groceries and whatnot, feeling great.
 I started to get “stir-crazy” from not training like I usually do going to the gym 6 days a week.
 About 7 days post-op I began to work out again, starting off sort of slowly, with walking on an inclined treadmill for a couple of days.
 I had no issues or discomfort with that so on day 9 post-op I began to lift weights again.